 “Waiting for Pulitzer” was a semi-finalist in Eden Prairie Players (Minnesota) and Little Fish Theater (California) one-act play competitions.
 It has not been nominated for the Pulitzer Prize for Drama and is not likely to be.

 Young Mr. Hoover

 The principal of young J. Edgar Hoover’s elementary school comes to speak to his mother.
 At age 12, Johnny is showing signs of the man he is to become.

 “Young Mr. Hoover” was presented as part of Theater Company of Lafayette’s G-Men in G-Strings: The J. Edgar Hoover Follies in July-August, 2010.
-The scripts of G-Men in G-Strings are scheduled to be published by Heuer Publishing in early 2011.
+The scripts of G-Men in G-Strings are published by Heuer Publishing.